ExtensionEngine/tech-guide/recipes/automated-testing.md

 #### Antipatterns
 - Avoid trying to cover all use cases or edge cases in E2E tests; these are better suited for unit or integration tests.
-- Don’t bypass or disable flaky tests without fixing them, as they undermine the test suite’s reliability.

 ### Performance Tests